tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_version_control.md

 ## Different types of version control systems

 There are different types of version control systems.
 A _centralized_ version control system requires everyone to check out or synchronize files with a central repository when editing them.
-This setup isn't so common anymore, since working with files on a central server tends to be slow.
+This setup isn't so typical anymore because working with files on a central server tends to be slow.

 More commonly, software shops use _distributed_ version control systems.
 The most common system is Git (probably because GitHub provides Git repositories for free on the web) so we'll be focusing on it here.
 Other version control systems include Mercurial, Subversion (SVN), and Perforce.
 Due to Git's popularity, we'll focus on it exclusively here.

 Note that Git is different from GitHub.
 GitHub provides online repositories and tools for Git.
-GitHub is simply a platform for managing Git projects, with a nice GUI for performing some Git tasks such as pull requests.
+GitHub is a platform for managing Git projects, with a nice GUI for performing some Git tasks such as pull requests.

 <figure><a href="http://github.com" class="noExtIcon"><img src="images/githubhomepage.png" alt="Github" /></a><figcaption>Github is a site that built tooling around Git.</figcaption></figure>